Bare & Covered Forms

 3. しなてる片岡山に、飯に飢て臥せる、その旅人あわれ。

-That poor traveler who is faced down starved of food at Kataoka Mountain, illuminated by the sources of light in the sky.
+That poor traveler who is faced down starved of food at Kataoka Mountain, illuminated by the light in the sky.

 From a Song by 聖徳太子.